 Canada's Trudeau apologizes for dressing up in brownface in 2001

-OTTAWA, Sept 18 (Reuters) - Canadian Prime Minister Justin Trudeau apologized on Wednesday for wearing brownface makeup in 2001 after a picture emerged less than five weeks before a national vote in which he faces a tough fight for re-election.
+OTTAWA, Sept 18 (Reuters) - Canadian Prime Minister Justin Trudeau apologized on Wednesday for wearing brownface makeup to a costume party in 2001, an image that could undermine his chances for re-election with less than five weeks to go before the national election.

 (Reporting by Steve Scherer; Editing by Peter Cooney)